-- The referee randomly chooses the goal at which the kicks will be taken - The referee randomly chooses a team to perform the first penalty kick - The referee keeps a record of the kicks being taken - Subject to the conditions explained below, both teams take five kicks - The kicks are taken alternately by the teams - If, before both teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete its five kicks, no more kicks are taken - Unless otherwise stated, the relevant Laws of the Game and International F.A.
+- The referee randomly chooses the goal at which the kicks will be taken - The referee randomly chooses a team to perform the first penalty kick - The referee keeps a record of the kicks being taken - Subject to the conditions explained below, both teams take five kicks - The kicks are taken alternately by the teams - At the beginning of every kick, the kicker and the goalkeeper are spawned at a position specified by their team according to Law 14. - If, before both teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete its five kicks, no more kicks are taken - Unless otherwise stated, the relevant Laws of the Game and International F.A.
 Board Decisions apply when kicks from the penalty mark are being taken